abdulrahmansamy/Database-Engineering/02-MariaDB/04-MariaDB_Galera_Clustering/04-Galera_Loadbalancer_Configuration.md

 3. Single: This directs all connections to the single server with the highest weight of those available.
 Routing continues to that server until it fails, or until a server with a higher weight becomes available.
 You can enable it with the `--single` option.
 4. Random: This will direct connections randomly to available servers.
 You can enable it using the `--random` option.
 5. Source Tracking: This will direct connections originating from the same address to the same server.
 You can enable it with the `--source` option.

+> Note: Enables balancing to top weights only, add `--top` option.